eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 - Variant of an n-ary tree in which characters are stored at each node.
 - Each path down the tree may represent a word (or at least a prefix to a word).
 - Useful for algorithms that do not require looking at entire key.
-- Performanced based on height of trie, which is equal to maximum length of key/word (m).
+- Performance based on height of trie, which is equal to maximum length of key/word (m).

 #### Types: